nikodem-stolarczyk/spectral-line-shapes/README.md

 ### python
 - Python 3.X
-- numpy and matplotlib (used solely in example_plots.py, the mHT and cpf functions do not need these libraries)
+- numpy and matplotlib (used solely in example_plots.py, the mHT and cpf functions do not require these libraries)
 ### Fortran
 - **Fortran Standard**: The code is written in Fortran 90 (compatible with later standards).
 It's important to use a compiler that supports at least Fortran 90.
 - **Recommended Compilers**: